Loren M Gelberg-Goff

 - About My Work

-- When life throws you curves, I am committed to providing you with the tools, strategies and support to help you change the ways stress impacts your life.
+- When your life suddenly includes being a caregiver, I am committed to providing you with the tools, strategies and support to help you learn to take as good care of yourself as you do of those you love.
 While stress and challenges may be a given in your life, suffering with them and through them is optional.
-You deserve to live feeling good about who you are in spite of the obstacles in your life.
+You can make your needs a priority in spite of the added responsibilities of caring for a loved one.

 - My Story

-My book, which I co-authored with Dr. Carmel-Ann Mania, Being Well Within: From Distressed to De-Stressed brings you realistic, helpful strategies, tools, support and guidance to eliminate the negative effects of stress in your body, mind and life.
-You can get the book directly from my website, beingwellwithin.com or through Barnes and Nobel, Amazon..etc.
+My first book, which I co-authored with Dr. Carmel-Ann Mania, Being Well Within: From Distressed to De-Stressed brings you realistic, helpful strategies, tools, support and guidance to eliminate the negative effects of stress in your body, mind, and life.

 |Years in Practice:||30+ Years|